Montana transgender lawmaker silenced: What to know

 IS THIS RELATED TO THE TENNESSEE LAWMAKERS BEING EXPELLED?

-Not directly, but the dispute is emblematic of tensions and harsh rhetoric around culturally divisive issues — including firearms, racial justice and rights for the LGBTQ+ community — that are dominating much of America’s political discourse.
+Not directly, but the dispute reflects tensions and harsh rhetoric around culturally divisive issues — including firearms, racial justice and rights for the LGBTQ+ community — that currently dominate much of America’s political discourse.

 The Tennessee expulsions stemmed from a dispute over gun control.
 It drew accusations of racism after Republicans removed two Black lawmakers following their participation in a protest but retained a third lawmaker involved who was white.